alexjackson1/tx/README.md

 ### Similarities

-1. The library seeks to model Transformer architectures and enable users to inspect intermediate activations and other hidden information (e.g. attention weights).
+1. The library seeks to model Transformer architectures and enable users to inspect and intervene on intermediate activations and other hidden information (e.g. attention weights).
 2. Modules are written 'from scratch', attempting to eliminate abstractions that obfuscate the underlying mathematics.
 3. GPU acceleration is supported as a first-class feature.